senseexcel/senseexcel/README.md

 In this chapter we define two approaches to build a report in Excel using Dimensions, Measures, Formulas, Bookmarks and Filter settings directly from Qlik Sense.

-Approach 1 allows existing Table objects to be imported from Qlik Sense into your Excel workbook by utilzing the “Table” button in the Sense Excel Ribbon and dynamically choosing the relevant columns.
+Approach 1 allows existing Table objects to be imported from Qlik Sense into your Excel workbook by utilizing the “Table” button in the Sense Excel Ribbon and dynamically choosing the relevant columns.

 Approach 2 creates a function for each discreet cell within the Excel workbook and displays a value or string.
 There are a number of available functions that can be utilized in this scenario.